kiwibrowser/src/README.md

 ### Setting-up dependencies

-4. Run:
+To be able to build Kiwi Browser, you need python:

     sudo apt-get install python

-5. In ~/chromium/src/:

-Run the following commands:
+then run the following commands:

     bash install-build-deps.sh --no-chromeos-fonts
     build/linux/sysroot_scripts/install-sysroot.py --arch=i386
     build/linux/sysroot_scripts/install-sysroot.py --arch=amd64

-This script will install all necessary system packages using apt-get and gather a minimal build filesystem.
+These commands will install all necessary system packages using apt-get and gather a minimal build filesystem.

 ### Preparing a signing key